Give to get – a winning way in LNG

 In LNG, as usual, things are different.
 Very different.

-Let’s put down a mental note that the situation is somewhat different in spot od short-term LNG even if the mechanisms described here would do no harm to some traders.
+Let’s put down a mental note that the situation is somewhat different in the spot or short-term LNG even if the mechanisms described here would do no harm to some traders.

 The same is true for the seven prospects for an LNG project.
 Don’t get too bothered by the number seven.
-It’s important that every single prospect is so real that you would stand up for it and bet that this would be THE ONE superstar.
-Besides, the angle always knows that one of the seven will be a star and that this superstar will pay for the expense of all the others plus a healthy return, two will make their money without star qualities and the other four will be duds and the investment will be lost.
+Every single prospect must be so real that you would stand up for it and bet that this would be THE ONE superstar.
+Besides, the angel always knows that one of the seven will be a star and that this superstar will pay for the expense of all the others plus a healthy return, two will make their money without star qualities and the other four will be duds, and the investment will be lost.

 The angel understands that and is comfortable with it.
 Natural gas utility buyers have a much harder time with this reality.
 Every hit has to score as there are very seldom any alternatives being developed.
 This is unrealistic but unrealistic expectations are unfortunately a staple of the LNG world.

 Back to “Give to get”.
 The buyer usually does not want to take a financial or physical upstream position.
-Firstly because its very capital intensive and also because he usually is ill-equipped (human resources and competences wise) to go upstream.
+Firstly it’s very capital intensive and also because he usually is ill-equipped (human resources and competencies wise) to go upstream.
 It requires a special skill set that is very onerous to acquire.
-Fortunately, there are companies that are willing to jump in.
-Someone will have to find them and that’s again one of the roles of the team giving the LNG project a shot in the arm.
+Fortunately, some companies are willing to jump in.
+Someone will have to find them and that’s again one of the roles of the team in giving the LNG project a shot in the arm.

 Give a helping hand to get LNG.
 A winning formula for me.